SigmaHQ/sigma-specification/specification/sigma-correlation-rules-specification.md

 defines field name aliases that are applied to correlated Sigma rules.
 The defined aliases can then be defined in `group-by` and allows aggregation across different fields in different event types.

+See the example in the chapter [Field Name Aliases](#field-name-aliases) to get a better understanding.

 #### Grouping

 **Attribute:** group-by